dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 ## Add entitlements

 Apple's App Sandbox restricts access to system resources and user data in macOS apps, to contain damage if an app becomes compromised.
-It can optionally be enabled for Mac Catalyst apps that are distributed outsidethe App Store.
+It can optionally be enabled for Mac Catalyst apps that are distributed outside the Mac App Store.
 This can be accomplished by adding an *Entitlements.plist* file to the *Platforms/MacCatalyst* folder of your .NET MAUI app project:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>